 - The practice understood the learning needs of staff and provided protected time and training to meet them.
 Up to date records of skills, qualifications and training were maintained.
-Staff were encouraged and given opportunities to develop. - The practice provided staff with ongoing support.
+Staff were encouraged and given opportunities to develop. - The practice provided staff with on-going support.
 This included an induction process, one-to-one meetings, appraisals, coaching and mentoring, clinical supervision and support for revalidation.
-The induction process for healthcare assistants included the requirements of the Care Certificate.
 The practice ensured the competence of staff employed in advanced roles by audit of their clinical decision making, including non-medical prescribing. - There was a clear approach for supporting and managing staff when their performance was poor or variable.